yossrlouati/yossrlouati/README.md

 - 👋 Hi, I’m @yossrlouati
-- 👀 I’m a computer engineering student
+- 👀 I’m a junior computer engineer graduated for the National Engineering School of Carthage
-- 🌱 I’m currently learning ML and back-end development
+- 🌱 I’m passionate about IT, learning back-end development, but always enthousiastic to check devops and machine learning

 - 📫 How to reach me : louatiyossr1@gmail.com